Drive Features – How Low Can You Go?

-Here in metro Detroit, a popular subject for editorials and panel debate is why it seems the passion America once held for the automobile is in decline.
+In metro Detroit, a popular subject for editorials and panel debate is why it seems the passion America once held for the automobile is in decline.
 Does the legislation and message coming out of Washington promote the development of appliances on wheels?
-Are manufacturers too risk-adverse and infested with a “bean-counting” mentality to ignite a passion dormant only through a lack of interesting product to awaken it?
-While both are undoubtedly true to some degree, it seems that young people in particular have simply a found a new, more seductive love.
+Are manufacturers too risk-averse and infested with a “bean-counting” mentality to ignite a passion dormant only through a lack of interesting products to awaken it?
+While both are undoubtedly true to some degree, it seems that young people, in particular, have simply found a new, more seductive love.
 In truth, even the most dedicated ‘60’s gear head would find it hard to pick up a wrench if he had the world in the palm of his hand.
 Mustang vs. Camaro?
-More like I Phone vs. Droid.
-While internet access, hardware advancements and better software are all prerequisites for the smart phone market, fitting all that functionality in the most usable (i.e. thin) form factor is an equally important factor in their explosive growth.
+More like iPhone vs. Android.
+While internet access, hardware advancements, and better software are all prerequisites for the smartphone market, fitting all that functionality in the most usable (i.e. thin) form is an equally important factor in their explosive growth.

 One drive style, with which many readers are unfamiliar, was developed recently with short bit engagement as a key feature.
-The Phillips Screw Company developed the Mortorq® Super drive (Figure 1) to check the box on all the features customers want in a drive, but the potential to decrease head height below the that of current head styles is what Phillips believes can provide particular benefit to manufacturers of personal electronics, and other packaging challenges.
-Shown in Figure 1, the drive geometry was developed with the goal of increasing contact area without increasing the tendency for coating fill.
+The Phillips Screw Company developed the Mortorq® Super drive (Figure 1) to check the box on all the features customers want in a drive, but the potential to decrease head height below that of current head styles is what Phillips believes can provide particular benefit to manufacturers of personal electronics and other packaging challenges.
+Shown in Figure 1, the drive geometry was developed with the goal of increasing the contact area without increasing the tendency for coating fill.
 The non-symmetric nature of the contact surface in the tightening and loosening directions is claimed to provide functional benefits.

 Mike Abbott, Director of Technical Sales and Licensing, visited our office recently to discuss a possible test program aimed at comparing the capabilities of Mortorq® Super to other competing drive styles in micro-sized screws like #0-80 and #2-56.
 Just as manufacturing and inserting screws of this size require a combination of incremental and fundamental changes relative to larger sizes, the details of how to measure their capability carries a similar set of challenges.